22 Successful Newsletters Making Money In 2023

-Garth Adams (from Melbourne) started I Know The Pilot over 6 years ago.
+Garth Adams (from Melbourne) started I Know The Pilot about 7 years ago.

 Hi, my name is Garth Adams, founder of I Know The Pilot.
 We send out airfare and accommodation deals to our subscribers every day.
 While other travel deal sites rely on paid subscriptions, we have been 100% free from day 1.

 But I’m getting ahead of myself.
 Let’s take it back to how I got started, and then find out how we are doing now that vaccines are slowly being rolled out.

 Where to start?

 -> How much does it cost to start a newsletter?

 -> Examples of established newsletter

 4. Domain Name Wire ($9.96M/year)

 Andrew Allemann (from Seattle, WA, USA) started Domain Name Wire over 18 years ago.

 Reports of email's death are greatly exaggerated.
 Andrew Allemann has gone from zero to up to $10,000 a month in just 3 years with a low overhead side hustle: An email newsletter and an online directory that helps connect podcasters with guests.
 Finding it difficult to find guests for his own pod…